intmus/inttheory/_02-int-scales-keys/b1-modesandpentatonics.md

  Locrian | ^1 | ^b2 | ^b3 | ^4 | ^b5 | ^b6 | ^b7
  Lydian Dominant | ^1 | ^2 | ^3 | ^#4 | ^5 | ^6 | ^b7

-Yet understanding construction does nothing to further your understanding of their function.
+Understanding construction does nothing to further your understanding of their function.
 Western music education often associates modes with early music, but as mentioned above, modal music is widely used in most genres of modern music, not to mention the prevalence in musical styles from around the world.
 Using modes allows composers to create a range of colors, through a variety of techniques.
 For example, one popular theory ranks the modes from "light" to "dark" based on the number of raised or lowered pitches in the mode.
 If you apply this logic to the previous table, you can see that Lydian and Ionian would be the "brightest" modes because they have the most raised pitches, whereas Phrygian and Locrian would be the darkest modes because they have the most lowered pitches respectively.

 Our "non-mode"--the Lydian Dominant scale--shares the altered pitches from both the Lydian and Mixolydian modes, so it cannot be derived in the same manner as the other modes.
 It is, however, useful in improvising over dominant seventh chords and has the unusual characteristic of acting as a hybrid of the whole tone and octatonic scales, two non-diatonic scales that we will discuss in Unit 22.
 After you read more about those two scales at a later date, return to the Lydian Dominant scale to see if you can determine *why* we consider it a hybrid of a whole tone and octatonic collections.